marty777/ponderthis/2023/01/README.md

 Determining the number of steps to reach an all-'G' state is only part of the problem.
 To find a 20-character starting state that takes between 880,000 and 890,000 steps to reach an all-'G' state, I implemented a simple genetic algorithm that operated on randomized starting populations of strings.
-This was probably unnecessary, as in testing I generally needed to test fewer than 100 randomized starting strings to find one that matched the requirements, but it was fun to do and converges on a solution well.
+This was probably unnecessary, as in testing I generally needed to generate fewer than 100 randomized starting strings to find one that matched the requirements, but it was fun to do and converges on a solution well.
 It should be noted that the genetic algorithm is not guaranteed to yield a solution, although in practice it does so reliably.
 The script may be re-run if a solution is not found.

-Thanks to the recursive solver, determining the number of steps for a 100-character all-'T' state was unexpectedly trivial.
+Thanks to the recursive solver, the bonus challenge was unexpectedly trivial.